On a wider class of prior distributions for graphical models: Background

 \begin{proposition} Let $k$ be the number of odd-degree vertices in $G\in\mathcal{G}_n$.
 Then, there exists a graph in $ \mathcal{C}_n$ that differs from $G$ by $k/2$ edges while there exists no graph in $ \mathcal{C}_n$ that differs from $G$ by less than $k/2$ edges. \end{proposition}

 The size of $\mathcal{C}_n$ is also larger than that of the set of decomposable graphs.
 Note that $\mathcal{G}_n$ has $2^{n (n-1)/ 2}$ elements since the standard basis is the edge set containing $n (n-1)/ 2$ elements.
 By Property~\ref{p:dim}, the cardinality of $\mathcal{C}_n$ is $2^{(n-1) (n-2) / 2}$.
 In contrast, the number of decomposable graphs on $n$ vertices tends towards $2^{n^2/4 + O(n \log n)}$ as $n\to\infty$ \citep{bender1985almost}.
+(For comparison, the number of spanning trees on the complete graph, which are decomposable, is $|\mathcal{T}_n|=n^{n-2}$ by Cayley's~\cite{Cayley1889} formula.)
 Thus, constraining graphs to the cycle space is substantially less restrictive than assuming decomposability with a clear upper bound to the difference between any true graph and $\mathcal{C}_n$.
+Lastly, the set of decomposable graphs is not a subset of $\mathcal{C}_n$.
+For instance, trees are not in $\mathcal{C}_n$ by Property~\ref{p:veblen} since their leaf vertices have degree one.